Daniel-Ian-Robinson/Arduino-Morse-Code-Player/README.md

 ## Schematic
 ![Schematic](https://github.com/Daniel-Ian-Robinson/Arduino-Morse-Code-Player/blob/main/Schematic/Schematic.png)

-*Note: the buzzer symbol is not accurate so inspect your buzzer carefully to ensure you connect the pins correctly.*
+*Note: The buzzer symbol is not accurate so inspect your buzzer carefully to ensure you connect the pins correctly.*